 No visit to London would be complete without strolling past the iconic marquees of the theatre district and finding a world-class performance.

-The Victoria & Albert Museum is a celebration of human creativity and one of the unmissable things to do in London.
+The Victoria & Albert Museum is a celebration of human creativity and one of the best free things to do in London.
 A vast collection spanning 5,000 years offers a captivating journey through fashion, sculpture, ceramics, photography, and performance.

 • The Raphael Cartoons – The 7 huge paintings by Raphael were designs for tapestries to hang in the Sistine Chapel.